RocketCommunicationsInc/astro-uxds/_content/getting-started/developers.md

 ### Support
-Each page on astrouxds.com has a support button at the bottom of the page for technical support, or click here: [contactsupport]
+Each page on astrouxds.com has a support button at the bottom of the page for technical support.